 Chalmer’s Pool

-Another Fort Bragg swimming hole that we loved in Fayetteville was one of the city pools.
+Another Fort Liberty swimming hole that we loved in Fayetteville was one of the city pools.
 Chalmer’s Pool at Seabrook Park is right across the street from the Fayetteville State University campus and my girls loved it!

 There are 2 pools at the facility – a big lap pool ranging from 4-5 feet with a water slide and a wading pool with a water playground.
 There is also a snack bar, picnic tables, and lounge chairs.
 Lifeguards keep watch over the pools and there are plenty of other kids to make friends with.